-Proposed regulations were issued on December 13, 2018.
+Final regulations were issued on December 2, 2019.
 They address the mechanics of determining, among other things, the applicable taxpayer status, a taxpayer’s base erosion percentage, and a taxpayer’s modified taxable income.
 They also address the application of the BEAT rules to certain partnerships, banks, registered securities dealers, insurance companies, and consolidated groups, and provide an anti-abuse rule that generally disregards certain transactions undertaken with a principal purpose of avoiding the BEAT rules.

 The United States does not impose a federal sales tax, value-added tax (VAT), or federal goods and services tax (GST).

-In addition to ad valorem, specific, or compound duties, other fees may be assessed in connection with the imported merchandise.
-Two of the most common fees are the Merchandise Processing Fee (MPF) and the Harbor Maintenance Fee (HMF).
-MPF is an ad valorem fee assessed at 0.3464% of the dutiable value of the imported merchandise with a minimum fee of $25.67 and a maximum fee of $497.99 per entry (i.e., import transaction).
-HMF is a 0.125% ad valorem fee assessed on the dutiable value of imported merchandise shipments arriving via ocean cargo through identified ports.
-While exceptions apply to MPF assessments, including merchandise entered under the North American Free Trade Agreement, there are no exceptions from HMF for commercial import transactions.
+In addition to ad valorem, specific, or compound duties and potential tariffs, other fees typically are assessed in connection with the importation of merchandise in the United States.
+Two of the most common fees are the Merchandise Processing Fee (MPF) and the Harbor Maintenance Fee (HMF), both assessed ad valorem.
+MPF is assessed at 0.3464% of the dutiable value of the imported merchandise with a minimum fee of $26.79 and a maximum fee of $519.76 per entry (i.e., import transaction), while HMF is calculated at 0.125% of the dutiable value of imported merchandise vessel shipments arriving through identified ports.
+While exceptions apply to MPF assessments, there generally are no exceptions from HMF for commercial import transactions.

-Applicable duties and fees are assessed based on the value of the imported merchandise that is declared at the time of importation (i.e., customs value).
-Customs requires that the value of the goods be properly declared, regardless of the dutiable status of the merchandise.
+As applicable, duties, tariffs, and fees are assessed based on the value that is declared for the imported merchandise at the time of importation (i.e., customs value).
+US customs law requires that the value of the goods be properly declared, regardless of the dutiable status of the merchandise.
 Customs value generally is based on the price paid by the importer when purchasing the foreign merchandise for export to the United States.
 When imports result from a transaction between related parties, the price paid to a related entity may serve as the basis of customs value, provided it can be demonstrated that the relationship did not affect the price.

 There is no federal-level stamp tax; however, state and local governments frequently impose stamp taxes at the time of officially recording a real estate or other transaction.
 In many state and local jurisdictions, this is also referred to as a real property transfer tax.
 The state or local transfer tax on real estate generally is imposed on the recording of the transfer of the transferred deed.
 In some states, the transfer tax also is imposed on the transfer of a controlling interest in an entity that owns real property.

 The corporate tax rate on long-term capital gains currently is the same as the tax rates applicable to a corporation’s ordinary income.
-(By contrast, individuals may be subject to a lower rate on long-term capital gain than on short-term capital gain.)
+(By contrast, individuals may be eligible for a lower rate on long-term capital gain than on short-term capital gain or ordinary income.)